Ashina Funian: Rebellion

-Following Nishufu's death, Ashina Funian, another scion of the royal clan, was made qaghan and the Eastern Turks once again rebelled against the Tang occupation.
+Following Nishufu's death, Ashina Funian, another member of the royal clan and a son of Illig Qaghan's paternal cousin, was made qaghan and the Eastern Turks once again rebelled against the Tang.

 The early stages of the rebellion brought about some victories for Funian.
 In one of the first battles, Funian defeated the Tang general Cao Huaishun and showed mercy towards him and his army, granting them free passage in exchange for valuables, with the two leaders even sacrificing an ox in order to seal a peace pact.
 These impromptu diplomatic efforts on behalf of Cao were not well received by the Tang authorities, who refused to honour his agreement and punished Cao with exile.

-In 681, the Eastern Turks were once again defeated by Pei Xiangjin, who convinced the defeated leader to surrender under, with the promise that he will not suffer consequences for his rebellion.
+In 681, the Eastern Turks were once again defeated by Pei Xiangjin, who convinced the defeated leader to surrender, with the promise that he would not suffer consequences for his rebellion.
 Once in captivity, however, Funian became the center of court intrigue, with the powerful Chief Minister Pei Yan, a political adversary of Pei Xianjing, calling for the execution of Funian and other leaders of the Turkic rebellion.

 On 5 December 681, Ashina Funian and 53 other Göktürks were publicly executed in Chang'an.
 This execution, as well as the fact that it came about as a result of court politics, further fueled anti-Chinese sentiments among Eastern Turks.

 Aftermath

 Funian's death proved to be only a temporary respite for the rebelling Göktürk who, in 682, elected the chieftain Ashina Qutlugh as their next qaghan, under the name Ilterish Qaghan.
-Ilterish gathered Funian's troops and united the tribes and managed to defeat Tang China and gain independence, founding the Second Turkic Khaganate.
+Ilterish gathered Funian's troops, united the tribes, defeated Tang China and gained independence, founding the Second Turkic Khaganate.